 The stains on the floor surfaces normally fall into the following types:

-- Organic stains cause from organic substances like food, drink, and rot of organic substances.
+- Organic stains cause by organic substances like food, drink, and rot of organic substances.
 If you take immediate actions once the spill or decomposition occurs, mild stains are easy to wash with water or detergent, but once it gets fixed in pores of stones, poultice treatment is essential.

 - Inorganic stains take place due to oxidation of various metals present in parts and components used in construction or machines stayed there.
 Dampening of metallic components leach the diluted rusts on stone floor surfaces and leave permanent marks on it gradually.